COLD SHIPPING INFO

 We recommend 2-3 days of shipping with cold packs if either of these conditions are at play!

 With exceptionally high temperatures, cold packs alone will not do the job.
-An insulated cooler box (6″x8″x9″, which you can add to your order for $15 on special request) will increase the potency of cooling, but only adds as much as a day.
+An insulated cooler box will increase the potency of cooling, but only adds as much as a day.
 It’s usually better to just be sure to choose a faster shipping option.

 If you reeeeeally want your chocolate and it’s hot out, we can get quotes on refrigerated shipping carriers which can be expensive.
 The best is to select a form of air freight which should have your order to you within 2 days across Canada.
 Please watch the shipping estimate times listed on the Checkout page, and be sure to choose one that fits this timeframe.

 Be mindful of weekends as well; we generally only ship out on Mondays and occasionally on Wednesdays.
 This is because later days in the week may result in your package being stuck in a warm warehouse over the weekend!
 Not good.
 You can place an order after Monday afternoon, but we’ll hold it until the following Monday or Tuesday to ship (unless we are unusually organized one day- then we can ship that same day?
 No promises.).
-(If you absolutely must order immediately, please include a note in your order, or email firstname.lastname@example.org and let us know what’s up.)
+(If you absolutely must order immediately, please include a note in your order, or email email@example.com and let us know what’s up, or, reach out on our social media.)

 Reusing & Recycling Cold Packs